Understand What Virtual Assistants in the Philippines Want from a U.S. Employer

 When you hire a virtual assistant in the Philippines, you are hiring a real person who has hopes and dreams just like anyone else.
 They will have a place they live, the desire to make improvements to it, things they like to do for leisure.
 They will have friends and family to take care of.
 From time to time they will experience problems and setbacks just as we all do.

-We have had staff that have moved homes, experienced being cut off due to typhoons, had children and even had equipment stolen.
-When our staff faced these life challenges, we have endeavored to be interested, understanding and supportive.
+We have had staff that has moved homes, experienced being cut off due to typhoons, had children, and even had equipment stolen.
+When our staff faced these life challenges, we have endeavored to be interested, understanding, and supportive.
 In the long run, that attitude has paid off in loyal, hard-working staff.

 Treat your offshore staff like the real people they are.

 Understanding What Workers in the Philippines Want from An Employer – Mind Set #2

 While there are always exceptions, we have found the following to be true in most cases.